krunal707/GatorTrader/README.md

 #   GatorTader
-Created a full-stack trading website exclusively for SFSU students for buying and selling products online.
+A full-stack trading website exclusively for SFSU students for buying and selling products online.
-Designed the front-end for the website using CakePHP and backend using Javascript and MySQL
+The frontend for the website is created using CakePHP and backend using Javascript and MySQL